betterscientificsoftware/bssw.io/Articles/Blog/2022-09-SoftwareVariants.md

 **Breaking public APIs**

-Without due care,  scattered #ifdef switches can easily end up changing public APIs that downstream applications may depend on: extra parameters in functions, different class signatures and constructors, varying members, and so on.
+Without due care, scattered `#ifdef` switches can easily end up changing public APIs that downstream applications may depend on: extra parameters in functions, different class signatures and constructors, varying members, and so on.
 In the most common case in HPC, the change of the upstream option has to be mirrored 1:1 downstream with `#ifdef`s at call locations, because existing signatures are *changed*.

 Such API changes also always lead to incompatible application binary interfaces (ABIs) when building library interfaces.
 In the best case, the linker will catch an incompatible binary variant of the same software version via missing symbol errors.

 In the worst case, a more subtle ABI break will only manifest at runtime.
-For example, the addition, removal, or change of member variables of public classes via #ifdef's can create undefined behavior when copying or accessing the class, even if these members are private.
+For example, the addition, removal, or change of member variables of public classes via `#ifdef`'s can create undefined behavior when copying or accessing the class, even if these members are private.
 The website [ABI Laboratory](https://abi-laboratory.pro) summarizes more details on this topic.
 For examples that track potentially breaking ABI changes over time, see, for instance, [MPICH](https://abi-laboratory.pro/index.php?view=timeline&l=mpich), [Open MPI](https://abi-laboratory.pro/index.php?view=timeline&l=openmpi) and [c-blosc](https://abi-laboratory.pro/index.php?view=timeline&l=c-blosc).

 **The transitive MPI include**

-Adding transitive #include's to third-party software in public APIs is one of the most common mistakes in HPC binary variant design.
+Adding transitive `#include`'s to third-party software in public APIs is one of the most common mistakes in HPC binary variant design.
 The problem can be exemplified as follows.
 A developer writes a serial program using an HPC-capable third-party software package, for example, to support desktop users or non-MPI based multinode parallelism.
 The third-party software can be built with MPI enabled and now introduces a compile-time dependency on MPI signatures even though the specific downstream translation unit never uses it.